Luminous flux (lumens)

 Compatibility

-Make sure luminaires are suitable for the light sources with the desired lumen value.
+Ensure that luminaires are suitable for the light sources with the desired lumen output.

 Tips for selecting lighting based on luminous flux